skittlesdude/moviereviews/README.md

 # moviereviews
+Follow formatting of past reviews and using [IMDb](http://www.imdb.com/?ref_=nv_home) to get cast, rating, year, and genre information.
+After completing the review add the link to the README.md.
+When naming your file be sure to use all lower case with no spaces to create consistency.
 Share your favorite movie and give us a review of why you love it.
 On the other hand share a movie you weren't a fan of and give us some reasons why.

 * [Trainwreck](https://github.com/caledelaura/moviereviews/blob/master/trainwreck)
 * [Oculus](https://github.com/caledelaura/moviereviews/blob/master/oculus)